algolia/talksearch/CONTRIBUTING.md

 will be compiled into `./dist`.

 The website is built using custom scripts transforming markdown to html, and wrapping them in a pug layouts.
-All CSS is processed through postcss and JavaScript through Parcel.
+All CSS is processed through Postcss and JavaScript through Babel.
 You can run `yarn build` to build a new website in `./dist`.